We have new data! We’ve updated our report with Q1 and Q2 2019.

 If the content is relevant to your audience, it's easy to come up with a subject line that scores a high open rate.

 Need proof?
-Take a look on the chart at the 26.12% open rate beside the longest subject lines we tracked.
+Take a look on the chart at the 25-26% open rates beside the three longest subject line groups we tracked.

 Still not convinced?
 Make A/B testing your new best friend!